Yardbarker

 • Free trial available

 DIRECTV STREAM is one of our go-to recommendations for sports streamers, and it’s a solid choice if you want to watch the NFC Championship — and much more.
-For the basics, you’ll be fine with just the Entertainment plan, which costs $79.99 a month and includes the big game on Fox, the AFC Championship on CBS, and more sports on staple networks like ESPN, ESPN2 and Fox Sports 1 (FS1).
+For the basics, you’ll be fine with just the Entertainment plan which includes the big game on Fox, the AFC Championship on CBS, and more sports on staple networks like ESPN, ESPN2 and Fox Sports 1 (FS1).

 If you want more sports action, the Choice plan is one of the best options available.
-It costs $108.99 a month and includes regional sports networks (RSNs) and more than 15 major national sports networks.
-From there, you can expand your sports and entertainment even further with the top-tier plans for $119.99 to $164.99 per month.
+It includes regional sports networks (RSNs) and more than 15 major national sports networks.
+From there, you can expand your sports and entertainment even further with the top-tier plans.
 Regardless of which DIRECTV STREAM plan you choose, you’ll have unlimited cloud DVR storage and no cap on simultaneous streams at home.
 If you want to try it out for the NFC Championship, you can take advantage of DIRECTV STREAM's five-day free trial.

 Watch on Fubo